Bio-Reactors

 contaminants.

 Bioreactors are prone to upset.
-Nuisance microorganisms can predominate and
+Nuisance microorganisms can

 reduce treatment effectiveness.